 If you’re not into the ‘Brazilian’ or your private bits haven’t had the luxury of IPL – get set for a complete shave – bald as a badger – not that you can see it for the moment anyway.

 And the needle?
 This will be for a blood test to check your iron levels.

 2. Anaesthesia is administered

-A spinal block (anaesthesia) will be administered by your anaesthetist.
-Your partner will not be present for this bit.
-He will join you once the anaesthesia is taking effect.
+A spinal block (anaesthesia) will be administered by your anaesthesiologist.
+Your partner will not be present for this bit, he will join you once the anaesthesia is taking effect.

 Warn your partner that this process can take a while.
-My own husband says that he was jumping between the assumption that he had been forgotten, and having a full-blown nervous breakdown.
+My own husband said that he was jumping between the assumption that he had been forgotten, and having a full-blown nervous breakdown.

 3. Finger pulse monitor

-This is worn to keep track of the mum’s heart rate.
-Mums may also be offered an oxygen mask – you are not about to make a crash-landing.
+This is worn to keep track of mum’s heart rate.
+Mum may also be given an oxygen mask – you are not about to make a crash-landing.